Projekt-BE/Scraper/README.md

 * `python get_courses_info_from_udemy.py`
 <pre>
-Script scrapping www.udemy.com for ~500 courses required for University Project.
+Script scraping www.udemy.com for ~500 courses required for University Project.
 Prepared data can be later imported with the second script.
 </pre>